Optimal energy storage and collective charging speedup in the central-spin quantum battery: Conclusion

 \section{Conclusion}

-In this work, we investigate the charging dynamics of a central-spin QB.
-The problems of optimal energy storage and collective charging advantage are analytically explored within this model.
-We rigorously demonstrate the realization of optimal energy storage in four different initial state settings: 1) $N_b\!\ll\!m\!\ll\!N_c$; 2) $m\!\ll\!N_b\!\ll\!N_c$; 3) $m\!\ll\!N_c\!\ll\!N_b$; 4) $N_b\!\ll\!m\!=\!kN_c$ [$k\!\in\!(0,1)$], where $N_b$ denotes the number of battery cells, $N_c$ represents the number of charger units, and $m$ is the initial number of excited charger units.
+In this work we investigated the charging dynamics of a central-spin QB.
+The problems of optimal energy storage and collective charging advantage were analytically explored within this model.
+We rigorously demonstrated the realization of optimal energy storage in four different initial state settings: (i) $N_b\!\ll\!m\!\ll\!N_c$, (ii) $m\!\ll\!N_b\!\ll\!N_c$, (iii) $m\!\ll\!N_c\!\ll\!N_b$, and (iv) $N_b\!\ll\!m\!=\!kN_c$ [$k\!\in\!(0,1)$], where $N_b$ denotes the number of battery cells, $N_c$ represents the number of charger units, and $m$ is the initial number of excited charger units.
 The first three cases correspond to the TC limits, while the fourth case represents the non-TC limit.
 Our findings reveal that, across all these cases, the emergence of SU(2) symmetry from the charging dynamics is crucial for achieving optimal energy storage.
 This emergent symmetry also provides a theoretical approach to analytically determine the charging time.
-In the fully charged scenarios corresponding to cases (1) and (4), a collective charging speedup of $N_b$-fold is proven in comparison to the parallel charging scheme.
-Furthermore, in the case of $N_b\!=\!m\!=\!N_c$ we identify the possibility of asymptotically achieving optimal energy storage, with numerical calculations indicating a collective charging advantage scaling as approximately $\sim N_b^{0.8264}$.
+In the fully charged scenarios corresponding to cases (i) and (iv), a collective charging speedup of $N_b$-fold is proven in comparison to the parallel charging scheme.
+Furthermore, in the case of $N_b\!=\!m\!=\!N_c$ we identified the possibility of asymptotically achieving optimal energy storage, with numerical calculations indicating a collective charging advantage scaling as approximately $\sim N_b^{0.8264}$.
 The main results are summarized in Table~\ref{Table}.
+By employing the quantum speed limit and multipartite entanglement witness, we identified the classical origin of the collective charging advantage in the central-spin quantum battery.
+Nevertheless, the classical collective charging advantage is also valuable for designing high-performance quantum batteries~\cite{RevModPhys.96.031001, ferraro2024reply}.
+The theoretical central-spin quantum battery in Eq.~(\ref{CSB}) can be realized in a strongly interacting dipolar spin ensemble~\cite{zu2021emergent}, where a high-spin NV center can effectively correspond to battery cells, and an ensemble of spin-1/2 P1 centers represent charging units.
+The key flip-flop spin interactions $H_I$ in Eq.~(\ref{CSB}) can be realized through the magnetic dipole-dipole interaction between NV and P1 centers.
+From a practical viewpoint, the case where $N_b\!=\!m\!=\!N_c$ is the most experimentally favorable for demonstrating both optimal energy storage and the collective charging advantage.